West Wyalong heavy vehicle alternative route

 The heavy vehicle alternative route has a mix of through traffic, heavy vehicles and local traffic and includes five railway level crossings and fifteen intersections.
 Residential areas also surround the road.

-The work will improve road safety by widening the road, strengthening the road surface, improving the drainage and improving the layout of intersections.
-Once the whole length is complete, it will allow the use of Higher Productivity Vehicles.
-These vehicles can be longer and carry heavier loads.
+The work has improved road safety by widening the road, strengthening the road surface, improving the drainage and improving the layout of intersections.
+The upgrade has allowed for the use of Higher Productivity Vehicles.

 The key benefits of the upgrade to the community: